John Cale

 "We staged a party in a fishbowl, a store window on Madison Avenue.
 Crowds gathered... the idea was that everybody who saw the party would buy clothes there.
 The girls showed the new fashion while they were dancing to the Velvet's music."

-All Factory vistors, regulars and hangers-on were dragged before the camera by Andy Warhol for a screentest.
-This is a photo from that session, reproduced in "GIANT" - A comprehensive visual biography of Andy Warhol.
+All Factory visitors, regulars and hangers-on were dragged before the camera by Andy Warhol for a screen test.

 Police Car